 What is the contest theme?

-Young readers write to an author describing how that author’s work somehow changed the reader’s view of the world or himself/herself.
-Readers respond to the book they’ve read by exploring the personal relationship between themselves, the author and the book’s characters or themes.
+Students select a book about which they have strong feelings.
+They write a personal letter to the book’s author describing how the author’s work changed their view of the world or themselves.
+They explore the personal relationship between themselves, the author, and the book’s characters or themes.
+Letters should persuade and use details from the work itself.

 What is the deadline for submission?